numpy/numpy/doc/source/user/basics.ufuncs.rst

    >>> np.multiply.reduce(x, dtype=float, out=y)
    array([ 0, 28, 80])     # dtype argument is ignored

-Ufuncs also have a fifth method, :func:`nimpy.ufunc.at`, that allows in place operations to be performed using fancy indexing.
-No :ref:`buffering <use-of-internal-buffers>` is used on the dimensions where fancy indexing is used, so the fancy index can list an item more than once and the operation will be performed on the result of the previous operation for that item.
+Ufuncs also have a fifth method, :func:`numpy.ufunc.at`, that allows in place operations to be performed using advanced indexing.
+No :ref:`buffering <use-of-internal-buffers>` is used on the dimensions where advanced indexing is used, so the advanced index can list an item more than once and the operation will be performed on the result of the previous operation for that item.